Welcome to the ULTIMATE list of ways to improve your posture… everyday!

 95. See a physiotherapist/chiropiractor regularly

-These health professionals are specifically trained to optimise your body (including your posture).
-Go get assessed!
+These health professionals are specifically trained to optimize your body (including your posture).

 Not only will this jam up your neck joints, it will also cause you to have a sway back posture. (… and you wouldn’t want to have that!)